just-the-docs/just-the-docs/peopleops/RECRUITING.md

 We are marking their ability to create clarity, and to give and respond to "belonging cues".

-  - **1 point** if the user maintains eye contact at least 50% of the time,  AND you feel they're constructively working to see if there's a fit.
+  - **1 point** if the candidate maintains eye contact at least 50% of the time,  AND you feel they're constructively working to see if there's a fit.
   - **1 point** if the English (written and spoken) is perfect or near perfect.
 Neither side should need to repeat themselves, and communication is very clear.
 You know what the person means when they speak.
   - **1 point** if the conversation flows fluidly with both sides speaking and the speaker switches frequently.
 The candidate asks questions on their own to facilitate this.
   - **1 point** if the candidate answers questions clearly and understands what's been asked.
+  - **1 point** if the candidate demonstrates alignment with the company's culture and values.

+The candidate must have at least 5 points to be eligible to proceed to the technical test

 ### Technical Test

-Candidates with 4 stars may now take the technical screening.
-This consists of a simulation of the actual work we expect them to be able to do very effectively.
+The technical screening consists of a simulation of the actual work we expect them to be able to do very effectively.

 If any of these criteria are missed, reject the candidate.